kevyang1004/technology-course/README.md

 2. Notebook
 3. Pencil case

-As we get further into the class there may be specific tools that I need you to bring with you
+As we get further into the class there may be specific tools that I need you to bring with you.

 ## Communication

-If you have a question, the best place to put it is Slack.
+If you have a question, the best place to put it is Slack or Classroom.
 If you have a specific problem with a file in the repository, then feel free to submit an issue or pull request.

 ### Slack